milansua/Projectschool/README.txt

+Running it using the google colab
+Run every cell on the python code(It is gonna take a while)

+Running through the .py and plk (no more than one minute)

 First make sure to have the FASTAI library installed This is supposed to be run on windows.
 Go to this link https://drive.google.com/drive/folders/1REFFCDQqZEaDuzUD5wQ4N_Vfr8pMuhDO?usp=sharing